*The contents of this article are human-created.*

 Sprinkle extra oat flour on your rolling pin and surface.
 Roll the dough to about ¼ - ½ inch.

-I find it easiest to roll the dough right on the baking sheet, using my hands to form the corners and even the edges.
+I find it easiest to roll the dough right on the baking sheet, using my hands to form the corners and even out the edges.

-Score
+Step 4: Score

 Next, take a fork or skewer and poke a few rows of holes in the middle of each square.
 You can skip this step if you prefer.
 It's simply for decorative purposes.

-Bake
+Step 5: Bake

 Substitutions